BMW i4: Euro NCAP

-The i4 in its standard European configuration received 4 stars from Euro NCAP in 2022.

 Reviews and reception

-In December 2022, Bloomberg named the i4 as an ideal replacement for Tesla's Model 3 for individuals upset with Elon Musk.
+In December 2022, Bloomberg named the BMW i4 as an ideal replacement for Tesla's Model 3 for individuals upset with Elon Musk.

 Concept cars

-The BMW i4 was previewed by two concept cars: BMW i Vision Dynamics (2017) and BMW Concept i4 (2020), as well as the Vision Next 100 (2016).
+The BMW i4 was previewed by three concept cars: the BMW Vision Next 100 (2016), BMW i Vision Dynamics (2017) and BMW Concept i4 (2020).

 BMW i Vision Dynamics (2017)

 The initial BMW i Vision Dynamics concept debuted at the 2017 Frankfurt Motor Show, and was built on the flexible CLAR platform rather than a carbon-fibre structure as with the contemporary i3 and i8 electric models.
 The i Vision Dynamics concept gave a hint at BMW's intention to make a mid-sized EV four-door coupé.
 It was powered by a single electric motor on the rear axle.
 The car had projected performance figures of 0–100 km/h in 4.0 seconds, and a top speed of over 200 kph.
 BMW's range goal for the i Vision Dynamics was 600 km on the European WLTP cycle.
 The design of the i Vision Dynamics was based on the study Vision Next 100 from 2016.

 Although the interior was not finished, BMW promised a great view outwards via the "flush integration of glass into the main body".
 Controversially, the i Vision Dynamics featured a reworking of the double-kidney grille that covered a plethora of sensors.
 Depending on the legal environment, BMW intimated that the goal was to launch the production car with the capability to work at Level 3 or Level 4 autonomous driving, which require differing types of human input depending on circumstances.

 The production version was announced at the 2018 Geneva Motor Show as the BMW i4.
 At the 2018 Paris Motor Show, BMW confirmed the launch year for the i4 as being 2021.

 The headlight design was introduced in 2022 on the G70 7 Series and the facelifted G07 X7, while the rear light design was adopted in 2019 on the F44 2 Series Gran Coupé and G06 X6.